 Adequate medical coverage (which includes in-hospital and out-patient services) is a condition for postdoctoral registration at McGill, and proof of such insurance is one of the materials required to register as a postdoctoral fellow and as a postdoctoral research trainee.

 Ensuring adequate coverage

 Quebec Medicare is a government-sponsored health care plan provided to all those who hold a valid Quebec Medicare card.
 Those who do not currently hold a valid card, such as postdocs coming to Quebec from another province or country, will need to find out if they qualify, and if so, how to apply.

 While Quebec Medicare covers physicians’ charges and hospitalization costs, it doesn't extend to many other items, like drug prescription costs.
 Extended health coverage is mandatory for all of those covered by Quebec Medicare.
-All McGill postdoctoral fellows, including those covered by Quebec Medicare, are automatically signed up for Extended Health and Dental Insurance through the Post-Graduate Students’ Society (PGSS).
-Postdoctoral research trainees are not eligible for PGSS membership, and will need to secure extended health coverage from a private provider.
+All McGill postdoctoral candidates (excluding unionized postdoctoral researchers and research trainees) are automatically signed up for Extended Health and Dental Insurance through the Post-Graduate Students’ Society (PGSS).
+Postdoctoral research trainees are not eligible for PGSS membership and will need to secure extended health coverage from a private provider.
 Unionized postdoctoral researchers can access health and dental coverage information at Employee Benefits for Postdoctoral Researchers.

 Non-Canadian residents and Canadian residents returning to Quebec after 183 days out of Canada